The Prime Minister's trial reconvenes with a pandemic raging and the elections campaign continuing. What can we expect?

 Will the verdict relate to all three cases in which Netanyahu faces charges (files 1000, 2000, and 4000)?

 The verdict handed down at the end of the trial will relate to all the charges.
 It is possible, of course, that the court will convict Netanyahu on only some, and acquit on others.
 It must first hear all the testimony and the arguments of both sides on the charges, and then issue a single verdict.

 Is there a precedent anywhere in the world of a sitting prime minister facing criminal charges?

 It is very rare for an incumbent prime minister in an advanced democracy to find themselves on trial.
 In many countries, including Israel, it is often the practice for a prime minister or other high official to either resign or suspend themselves when indicted- or even investigated- while in office.

 A notable exception was Silvio Berlusconi of Italy.
 When he was named prime minister in 2008, he was already on trial for tax evasion (the proceedings began in 2005 and ended with his conviction in 2012).
 He was tried on other charges in February 2011, while still in office, and continued to serve as prime minister until he resigned (with no direct connection to the criminal cases against him) in November 2011.

 There have also been instances of prominent politicians who were not incumbent prime ministers when they faced the court, but were the heads of their parties and were clearly potential candidates for the highest office.
 For example, Andreas Papandreou of Greece led his Socialist Party in the elections of November 1989 and May 1990, while on trial.
 Janez Janša headed the list of the Slovenian Democratic Party, one of the two major parties in that country, in the July 2014 elections—after he had already been convicted in a final verdict and been sent to prison.
 In both cases, Papandreou’s and Janša’s parties lost the elections.

-The article was published in the Times of Israel.
+The original article was published in the Times of Israel in May 2020.